-Each decision will have a knock-on effect: if you play all your music from your smartphone or tablet, but want a traditional hi-fi system, you’ll likely want something with Bluetooth built in.
-If you play mostly vinyl, you’ll need to think about whether you want a turntable with a phono stage or will buy the latter separately for more versatility when upgrading in the future.
-If this isn’t going to be your main hi-fi system, can you do without another CD player and invest more heavily elsewhere?
+Each decision will have a knock-on effect: if you play all your music from your smartphone or tablet, but still want a traditional hi-fi system, you’ll likely want something with Bluetooth built in.
+If you play mostly vinyl, you’ll need to think about whether you want a turntable with a phono stage or will buy the latter separately, for more versatility when upgrading in the future.

 Make a list

-It’s probably worth making a tick-list of the features you want, such as a headphone output or Bluetooth, and then prioritising the things you need most and those you can do without to make your money stretch further.
+It’s probably worth making a check-list of the features you want - such as a headphone output, or Bluetooth - and then prioritising the things you need most and those you can do without to make your money stretch further.

 Having a realistic budget from the off will also help you spread your money more evenly.
-It should stop you buying your dream amplifier with the lion’s share, only to match it with a budget turntable the flaws of which it’ll emphasise, exacerbated by playing through a pair of speakers you found by your neighbour’s bin.
+It should stop you buying your dream amplifier with the lion’s share only to match it with a budget turntable the flaws of which it’ll emphasise, and exacerbating things further by playing through a pair of speakers you found by your neighbour’s bin.

 There’s more to careful pairing and system-building than simply buying components that retail at a similar price, of course, but budgeting properly for each part of the chain ought to set you on the correct path.

 MORE: Best deals 2018

 More after the break